Omar Ochoa Law Firm

 Refusing to participate in an EUO can have serious consequences, including the potential denial of your insurance claim.
 Insurance policies often include provisions requiring policyholders to cooperate with the insurer's investigation, which may include participating in an EUO.

-Can an EUO be conducted remotely or does it have to be in person?
+Can an EUO be conducted remotely, or must it be in person?

 EUOs can be conducted either in person or remotely, depending on the circumstances and preferences of the parties involved.
 With advancements in technology, it is increasingly common for EUOs to be conducted via video conferencing or telephone.